-The 2016 Building and Site Fund records capital project activities funded with bonds issued after May 1, 1994.
-For this fund, the School District has complied with the applicable provisions of §1351a of the State of Michigan's School Code.
+The 2023 Building and Site Fund and the 2016 Building and Site Fund record capital project activities funded with bonds issued after May 1, 1994.
+For these funds, the School District has complied with the applicable provisions of §1351a of the State of Michigan's School Code.